-I love the warmth of flannel sheets, specially on cold winter nights like yesterday’s, when it got done to -25 F. My husband doesn’t really like them, though he has tolerated them the past couple of winters here in Colorado.
-Then I had an idea… how about sewing up some sheets that would be flannel on my side of the bed and the cooler regular cotton on his side?
+I love the warmth of flannel sheets, specially on cold winter nights.
+My husband doesn’t really like them, though he has tolerated them.
+Then I had an idea… how about sewing up some sheets that would be flannel on my side of the bed and regular cotton on his side?
 I did that yesterday, with a bit of help from him, and we are both pleased.
 Here’s how to do it, step by step.
 The hardest part is simply being sure that you cut and pin correctly.
 The sewing is easy.

 Update: I discovered that you can buy sheets like this, ready made.
 That’s great, since far more people would like these than would want to sew them!
-Here’s a set: “Split the Sheets” Sheet Set – Queen – Light Green.
-On that page you can also get king size and a couple of other colors.
-It says in the text that it is for people where one wants less warmth than the other.
-If you look elsewhere, do be aware that the expression “split sheets” is also used to mean the situation where the bottom sheet fits on a king bed and there are two top sheets separate from each other.
+Do be aware that the expression “split sheets” is also used to mean the situation where the bottom sheet fits on a king bed and there are two top sheets separate from each other.
 Not what I want!

 WHAT I USED: